 - Michael Dell said, “Over time all technologies commoditize.”
 It’s a tool at the end of the day.
 Noone will ask you what marketing automation software you used to win them as a customer.
 It’s like asking who we host our website with.
 Does it really matter?

 Whether there is an IPO for a marketing automation vendor in the near future or a buyout by Salesforce.com or Google, the products are enablers to get a result – more converted leads.
 Watch the branding leader emerge and make your pick accordingly.
-Then when you want to make it work, come talk to us.

 What are your thoughts on marketing automation software today in the market?